 Project Online: Project Online is the full-fledged tool for project, portfolio and resource management.
 Mapping dependencies between processes and recalculating the entire schedule in case of delays as well as a central resource pool are only three of the many differences compared to Microsoft Planner.

-When you create a new plan in Microsoft Planner, you automatically generate an Office 365 group with all its components.
+When you create a new plan in Microsoft Planner, you automatically generate an Microsoft 365 group with all its components.
 This facilitates communication concerning task scheduling and the management of documents and notifications.

 In addition, a plan also includes so-called buckets.
 You can name them as you wish and organize your tasks in them according to various elements.
 The tasks can be assigned titles, description, allocation, documents as well as a status.